-"The fact that the child whom the mother was carrying at the time was born alive and then died as a result of the stabbing is all that was needed for the offence of manslaughter when actus reus for that crime was completed by the child's death."
+'The fact that the child whom the mother was carrying at the time was born alive and then died as a result of the stabbing is all that was needed for the offence of manslaughter when actus reus for that crime was completed by the child's death.'

-- 71. In essence if the child had not been born alive she could not have been the victim of manslaughter.
-The language of Lord Hope demonstrates that the concept of being "born alive", rejected in his dissenting judgment by Major J in Winnipeg Child & Family Services, remains undiminished. - 72.
-In our judgment while pregnancy increases the personal responsibilities of a woman it does not diminish her entitlement to decide whether or not to undergo medical treatment.
+In essence if the child had not been born alive she could not have been the victim of manslaughter.
+The language of Lord Hope demonstrates that the concept of being 'born alive', rejected in his dissenting judgment by Major J in Winnipeg Child and Family Services (Northwest Area) v G, remains undiminished.

+In our judgment while pregnancy increases the personal responsibilities of a а woman it does not diminish her entitlement to decide whether or not to undergo medical treatment.
 Although human, and protected by the law in a number of different ways set out in the judgment in Re MB, an unborn child is not a separate person from its mother.
 Its need for medical assistance does not prevail over her rights.
 She is entitled not to be forced to submit to an invasion of her body against her will, whether her own life or that of her unborn child depends on it.
-Her right is not reduced or diminished merely because her decision to exercise it may appear morally repugnant.
+Her right bis not reduced or diminished merely because her decision to exercise it may appear morally repugnant.
 The declaration in this case involved the removal of the baby from within the body of her mother under physical compulsion.
-Unless lawfully justified this constituted an infringement of the mother's autonomy.
-Of themselves the perceived needs of the foetus did not provide the necessary justification.
+Unless lawfully justified, this constituted an infringement of the mother's autonomy.
+Of themselves, the perceived needs of the foetus did not provide the necessary С justification.